All electrical licenses and apprentice registrations issued by the State Electrical Board expire on December 31 of even-numbered years.

 The holder of an expired license may not install electrical equipment but may renew the license for a period of three months from the date of expiration upon payment of the license fee plus ten percent of the renewal fee for each month or portion thereof past the expiration date.

-All holders of licenses expired for more than three months shall apply for a new license.
+All holders of licenses that are expired for more than three months shall apply to take the exam to obtain a new license.